learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 **Something small and efficient.**

-Something that will last for the years to come.
+Something that will last for years to come and transmit data securely to prevent malicious actors from damaging your infrastructure.

-And you should pay attention to transmit data securely.

-You don't want someone taking over operations.

-Imagine the damage they could cause, particularly in large-scale installations.

 **Communication should be encrypted everywhere.**

 _But how?_

-Designing a secure cluster isn't exactly a small feat.

-Mainly because you could have someone breaking in your property and physically inspecting your devices to extract secrets.
+Designing a secure cluster is no small feat, particularly at a solar installation that can span a wide area, making it hard to protect the perimeter from trespassers who could gain physical access to your devices to extract secrets.

 _How do you protect against that?_

-And even if you have security sorted, rolled out a strategy for software and firmware updates you have still a long way to go.
+Even if you have security sorted and rolled out a strategy to take care of software and firmware updates, you have still a long way to go.

-You still have to create service to aggregate and process the data, as well as a dashboard for visualisations, alerts and monitoring and a control plane to drive coordinated changes.
+You still have to create a service to aggregate and process the data, design a dashboard for visualisations, set up alerts and monitoring and a control plane to drive coordinated changes.

-What it initially looked like a fun weekend project, it's a major effort in distributed system engineering.
+What initially seems like a fun weekend project becomes a major effort in distributed systems engineering.

-There're companies specialised in designing and installing software for solar plants.
-Should you surrender and buy a prepackaged software?
+Companies exist that specialise in designing and installing software for solar plants.
+Should you surrender and buy prepackaged software?

 **Never.**

-So how can you compete with an established business and years of experience?
+So how can you compete with an established business with years of experience?

 **By playing smart.**

-## Scaling custers with cloud infrastructure
+## Scaling clusters with cloud infrastructure

-Building the internet of things at scale like in a solar plant has plenty of commonalities with cloud infrastructure.
+Building an internet of things at scale, such as at the scale of a solar plant, shares plenty of commonalities with building cloud infrastructure.

-Elastic Containers Service (ECS), a product from Amazon Web Services, can deploy applications across several servers.
+Elastic Container Service (ECS), a product from Amazon Web Services, can deploy applications across several servers.

-It's designed so that you install an agent on the computer and a master node is in charge of scheduling workloads.
+It's designed so that you install an agent on the worker computer, which communicates with a master node that is in charge of scheduling workloads.

-You tell ECS what to deploy and the software instruct one of the agents to download and run it.
+You tell ECS what to deploy and the software on the master node instructs one of the agents to download and run it.

 {% include_relative ecs.html %}